 What do testicular torsion, bird anesthetics and an emergency caesarean have in common?
-They are all part of the critical care treatment, Dr. Brooke Schampers, gives to local pets and wildlife in need.
+They are all part of the critical care treatment, Dr Brooke Schampers gives to local pets and wildlife in need.
 As an emergency veterinarian, she is providing veterinary services when regular Brisbane vets are closed.
 Nightshifts, weekend work and public holidays emergencies are Brooke’s daily bread and butter.

-When asked how she navigates the challenges of shift work Brooke reflects on her personal journey through the 5 years required to obtain her Veterinary Degree.
+When asked how she navigates the challenges of shift work Brooke reflects on her personal journey through the 5 years required to obtain her veterinary degree.
 She writes about it so eloquently in her student blog, “The Realities of Vet School.”
 In this blog, Brooke highlights the struggle she faced when she failed her first quiz and the near impossibility of gaining “straight A’s” in vet school.
 Nothing had prepared her for that inevitable aspect of vet school.
-The self-confessed perfectionist put so much pressure on herself, she studied six nights a week and put her body under so much pressure she hit a wall of defeat in 4th year and took time to rest and reset.
-That trying moment taught Brooke a valuable lesson she shares with everyone, “Take care of yourself.
-Eat well, have healthy sleeping patterns, exercise and most importantly – catch up with friends and maintain those relationships.
-We need to take care of ourselves not just our patients.”
+The self-confessed perfectionist put so much pressure on herself, she studied six nights a week and put her body under so much pressure she hit a wall of defeat in the fourth year and took time to rest and reset.

-Brooke calls the Animal Emergency Service and Brisbane home, and this company is the reason why she moved back to Brisbane in the first place.
+Her journey through her emergency internship has been documented on Instagram and proven to be a hit with vet students as well as veterinary professionals.
+Brooke calls the Animal Emergency Service and Brisbane home, dubbing the company as the main reason why she moved back to Brisbane in the first place.
 So where does Brooke, the high achiever from West Brisbane, see herself in 5 years?